eadlam/cue-algorand-provision/README.md

 }

 ```
-There are a few additions that differentiate this from the pure json template:
+There are a few additions that differentiate this from the json template:

-1. We've created constants for the account names to avoid mispellings across occurances.
+1. We've created constants for the account names to avoid misspelling across occurrences.
 2. The template is inside a parent `Network` struct.
 This will be convenient later, as we'll have three top-level structs (`Network`, `Users`, `Apps`).
 We have the network name easily accessible under `Network.name` and the template under `Network.template`.
 3. `Network` conforms to specification `#Network`, which ensures we don't have any errors in the configuration.

 The `#Network` specification is defined in:

-`./Scenarios/specifications.cue`:
+**./Scenarios/specifications.cue**:
 ```go
 #Network: {
 	// Network name